Utah & Ether: Probation Vacation

 In January 2011, Utah and Ether merged their websites into one, utahether.com.
 At the same time they used that website to release a limited edition 36 page book of photographs of their graffiti, called Probation Vacation.
 The book was also promoted in a live exhibition at Boston's Fourth Wall Project.

 In May 2011, Utah and Ether broke their probation by leaving the United States to fly to India.
 Over the next five years, they left their graffiti tags in Israel, South Korea, Thailand, Tunisia, Japan, China, Georgia, Portugal, the Philippines, Singapore, Malaysia, India, Turkey, Chile, and Argentina, all documented with photos and videos on their website, Vimeo channel, and Instagram account.
 They were compiling their next book, Probation Vacation: Lost in Asia.
 Chapters in the series received tens of thousands of views on YouTube, their Instagram account had more than 125,000 followers in 2018, and their Facebook had some 25,000 followers.
 Their social media use served as an example in a 2020 book about graffiti artists.

 One video showed them painting Hong Kong's MTR trains on what is believed to be three separate occasions, in 2011, 2012, and 2015, entering the depots after cutting through razor wire.
 The vandalism caused upgrades in fencing, patrols, and surveillance.
 Another showed breaking in and painting a Taiwan train at the Beitou depot near Fuxinggang metro station.
 Yet another video shows the pair cutting through wire fences and painting Singapore's SMRT Trains at Bishan Depot in August 2011 with the words "Jet Setters".
 The book further explained that they staked out the depot overnight, and noted the staff going home at 1:30 am.
 This was only the second time the SMRT had ever been painted.
 The vandalism drew Singaporean news coverage, and cost a $200,000 fine for SMRT Corporation that year, but its perpetrators and method were not known until the video and book were released in 2016.

 In 2012, Finnish artist Sauli Sirviö made a video documentary, Never Going Home, about Utah's and Ether's endless journey, focusing on their 2011 Japan exploits.
 It was exhibited 2012-2018 in Finland, Italy, and the Netherlands.
 An exhibition of Utah's and Ether's art was displayed at the Galleria Pavesi in Milan, Italy, in February 2014, but the pair sent their work without showing up in person, presumably fearing legal trouble.
 They had painted trains in Milan in 2013.
-In 2018, Utah, Ether, and a Bulgarian accomplice received a one year and three months suspended sentence for that 2013 vandalism by a Milan court.
+In 2018, Utah, Ether, and accomplice Good Guy Boris received a one year and three months suspended sentence for that 2013 vandalism by a Milan court.